Remediation Funding Source

 Exemptions from the requirement to post RFS

-- The person is the owner or operator of a child care center
+- Owner or operator of a licensed child care center; and

 Direct Oversight Requirements for RFS

 N.J.A.C.
-7:26C-14 contains the requirements for persons responsible for conducting the remediation of a contaminated site under Direct Oversight, including the criteria
+7:26C-14 et seq. contains the requirements for persons responsible for conducting the remediation of a contaminated site under Direct Oversight, including the criteria

 for who is subject to Direct Oversight and the remediation requirements for those who are subject to Direct Oversight.
 One of the criteria for remediating a site under